Terms & Conditions

-- Patrons are to maintain a physical distance of at least 1.5 metres from others
+- Patrons are encouraged to maintain a physical distance of at least 1.5 metres from others

 - Staff and patrons who are symptomatic or unwell must not enter the venue

-- Staff and patrons must use hand sanitiser before entering the venue and will find hand sanitiser for use in all areas of the hotel
+- Staff and patrons are encouraged to use hand sanitiser before entering the venue and will find hand sanitiser for use in all areas of the hotel

 A. The receipt received upon checkout completion is not a receipt of payment, nor does it guarantee a ticket to the event.
 This receipt should only be treated as confirmation that the Customer’s request has been received by the Event Organiser.